Main Menu

 Measure 2: Satisfaction of Employers & Stakeholder Involvement (Standard R4.2)

 In the past, the State of West Virginia had contracted with Qualtrics as well as the Network for Excellence in Teaching (NExT) to survey P-12 based administrators supervising graduates working in West Virginia schools to help its Educator Preparation Programs analyze Measure 1 for ongoing program improvement and accreditation purposes.
 Unfortunately, due to the COVID-19 pandemic, data was not collected nor analyzed for the 2019-2020 nor 2020-2021 academic years.
-The contract between NExT and the State of West Virginia expired in December 2021, so no data for Measures 1 and 2a is available nor forthcoming.
-For 2021-2022, the State contracted with Skyfactor to collect the information; unfortunately, we also did not receive any data from that initiative for Measures 1 and 2a.
-While we will continue to accept any information provided from the state, we have determined to work directly with our local and regional P-12 partners to solicit the information moving forward.
-During the Fall 2022 semester, our Coordinator of Educator Preparation, Accreditation & Compliance [CEPAC] met with local superintendents and other county/district representatives to solicit their participation in gathering data regarding Employer Satisfaction and Completer Effectiveness/Impact regarding Shepherd EPP graduates/completers for the past five (5) years (Measures 1 and 2); surveys for the 2022-2023 school year have recently been distributed and responses have already begun to arrive (although final results aren’t expected until June 2023).
-Anecdotally, in the meetings that were held in Fall 2022 (Measure 2b), superintendents as well as faculty and HR representatives made statements to the CEPAC that indicated Shepherd graduates were highly sought-after as teachers and colleagues in and around the region (Measures 1 and 2a).
+The contract between NExT and the State of West Virginia expired in December 2021, so in 2021-2022, the State contracted with Skyfactor to collect the information; unfortunately, we also did not receive any data from that initiative for Measures 1 and 2a.
+While we will continue to accept any information provided from the state, in 2022-2023 we determined to work directly with our local and regional P-12 partners to solicit the information moving forward to solicit their participation in gathering data regarding Employer Satisfaction and Completer Effectiveness/Impact regarding Shepherd EPP graduates/completers for the past five (5) years (Measures 1 and 2); surveys for the 2022-2023 school year were directly distributed to stakeholders within and across the region.
+Anecdotally, P-12 superintendents, faculty, and HR representatives made statements in multiple focus group meetings that have indicated Shepherd graduates are highly sought-after as teachers and colleagues in and around the region, which has supported quantitative survey data that indicates the same (Measures 1, 2a, 2b).

-Additional and proposed measures to determine Completer Impact/Effectiveness include a potential Case Study in which Program Completers would participate in a mini-“Teacher Work Sample” project during their first one to three years of employment and share their findings with the EPP.
+Additional proposed measures to determine Completer Impact/Effectiveness include a potential Case Study or further Focus Group initiatives in which Program Completers would participate in a mini-“Teacher Work Sample” project during their first two to four years of employment and share their findings with the EPP.
 Doing so would allow the EPP to more reliably evaluate the “impact/effectiveness” of our completers on P-12 learning and development without relying on the state and/or other entities to provide data for Measure 1.
-Therefore, the EPP at Shepherd anticipates being able to provide information to the public regarding Measures 1-2a very soon.
+Therefore, the EPP at Shepherd anticipates being able to provide information to the public regarding Measures 1-2a in 2025 and beyond.

 Measure 2b: Stakeholder Involvement (Standard R4.2)